cashubtc/nuts/CTF-split-merge.md

 ---

-This NUT defines a single **convert** operation for conditional tokens ([NUT-CTF][CTF]): any payoff-preserving rebalance of conditional positions within one condition at one nesting level.
+This NUT defines a single **convert** operation for conditional tokens ([NUT-CTF][CTF]): any payoff-preserving rebalance of root-level conditional positions within one condition.
 Convert subsumes four operations:

 - **Split**: deposit collateral, receive a complete set of conditional tokens.
 - **Merge**: surrender a complete set of conditional tokens, recover collateral.